gstoyano/target-dev.en/help/dev/implement/client-side/mbox-download/cookie-behavior.md

 ---
-keywords:
-- Overview and Reference
-- webkit
-- cookies
-- first-party
-- third-party
-- 1st-party
-- 3rd-party
+keywords: Overview and Reference, webkit, cookies, first-party, third-party, 1st-party, 3rd-party, $8
 description: Learn about Target cookie behavior (first-party cookie, third-party cookie with first-party cookie, or third-party cookie alone).
 title: Where Can I Find Information About Target Cookies?
 feature: at.js